softstream-link/byteserde/byteserde_examples/examples/readme.md

         #[derive(...)]
         #[byteserde(peek( 0, 1 ))] // peek one byte, yields a slice `&[u8]` of len 1
         struct OptionalSection{
+            // all members in this struct must be of Option<X>  form
             #[byteserde(eq( &[1] ))] // if peeked value eq to this expression deserialize as Opt1
             opt1: Option<Opt1>,